thibaut-ai/KagenouBotV4.1/README.md

 ```

-# KagenouBot Ver 4.0.0 is now have own styler, inspired by cassidy-styler, but similar to cassidy-styler.
+# KagenouBot Ver 4.0.0 is now have own styler, inspired by cassidy-styler.

 ### Usage;
 ```js